 Event Participants: the best way to experience the true diversity and scope of the GMHA trails is to participate in our organized competitive and pleasure trail rides.
 Courses for these rides include many private trails that are only available by special permission for those event dates.
 Each season, new courses are selected so riders experience a beautiful variety of trails year-after-year.

 Locals: are you new to the area?
 We can help you locate the trails in your neighborhood and introduce you to your horsey neighbors.
-Contact Chelle Grald, Trails Manager.
+Contact Hannah Bright, Trail Event Manager.

 GMHA owns two trailhead locations: our main facility and the Rush Meadow Ring.
 You are welcome to ride from our main facility as a trailhead on Members’ Days.
 If it is not a Members’ Day, please use the Rush Meadow Ring and trailhead, just 5 miles down the road.
 It is available every day with very few exceptions.

-Our Member’s Trails are available dawn to dusk from May 26 to October 15 on Members’ Days.
+Our Member’s Trails are available dawn to dusk from Memorial Day Weekend to end of October on Members’ Days.
 To ride the trails on non-members’ days, use the Rush Meadow Ring trailhead.
-Private trails in our network are available on scheduled event days only.
+Private trails in our network are available on scheduled event daysonly.
 Town roads and public trails are available year-round.